Course Descriptions

 An introduction to the ethical challenges and responsibilities of being a competent communicator in a diverse and changing world.
 Students will learn to apply ethical theory and reasoning to a variety of communication processes and contexts.

 Review and apply debate and advocacy skills, including the ability to develop, organize, present, refute and analyze well-reasoned arguments.
-Appropriate for individuals seeking preparation for those professions where advocacy of ideas is essential (e.g., law, business, teaching, ministry).
+Appropriate for individuals seeking preparation for those professions (e.g., law, business, teaching, ministry) where advocacy of ideas is essential.

-This course explores the craft of sports coaching as a communication enterprise.
-Examines how communication variables and techniques differ as coaches communicate with athletes, recruits, other coaches, administrative personnel, families and other external constitutes.
-Task, career, relational and generative context of coach communication are examined.
-Prerequisite: COM 215.
+Course explores the craft of sports coaching as a communication enterprise.
+Examines how communication variables and techniques differ as coaches communicate with athletes, recruits, other coaches, administrative personnel, families, and other external constituents.
+Task, career, relational, and generative contexts of coach communication are examined.

 In-depth study of communication and interpersonal relations.